strands-project/planning_tutorial/doc/exercise_1.md

 ## 2D and Topological Navigation

 We have predefined a simple topological map for you to use in this tutorial.
-The first time (and only the first time!) you want to use topological navigation, you must add this mapt to the mongodb store.
+The first time (and only the first time!) you want to use topological navigation, you must add this map to the mongodb store.
 Do it with the following command:

 ```bash
 rosrun topological_utils load_yaml_map.py `rospack find planning_tutorial`/maps/plan_tut_top_map.yaml